GEANT/CampusIdP/DOCKER/README.md

 ## debian:stretch-slim

-Using `debian:stretch` official Debian Docker image produces a huge image about XYZ MB.
+Using `debian:stretch` official Debian Docker image produces quite a huge image about 540MB.
 There is also `debian:stretch-slim`, however, it is only 50 MB smaller.
 It does not make too much sense to switch to _slim_ image so we do not use it.
 In case you would like to switch, change the first line of `Dockerfile` and also remember to put `mkdir -p /usr/share/man/man1` right before `apt-get install` command due to a [reported bug][].

 | Docker image          | Size  |
 | --------------------- | -----:|